kostmetallist/pdf-tool/README.md

-# pdf-tool
+# PDF Tool

-PDF Manipulation Tool
+PDF Manipulation Tool.
+For when you need to reorganize PDFs and don't want to upload to cloud free services.